✓ Updated June 2026

 Frequently Asked Questions

-What's the deal with the blue fishing boats and the fish market?
-Is it worth visiting?
+What's the deal with the blue fishing boats?
+Can I just wander into the harbor?

-What's the best way to experience Essaouira's famous Gnawa music scene?
+What's a good way to experience Essaouira's famous Gnawa music scene?

 How many days do you need in Essaouira, Morocco?